What provisioned macaque populations in Indonesia suggest about UBI

 Whether this reflects methodological issues, habituation effects, or the unique context (the study ran during COVID and record inflation) remains unclear.
 It's the first major experiment to suggest wellbeing gains may not be permanent.

-What the Evidence Actually Shows
+What the Evidence Shows

 Across 115 studies covering 72 unconditional cash transfer programs, a 2024 meta-analysis found positive average effects on labor supply, which is the opposite of the dependency narrative (Baird et al., 2024).
 People don't stop working when given money.
 In many contexts, they work more, or work differently, or invest in ways that increase future earnings.

-The consistency is striking.
+Some things are consistent.
 Temptation goods spending doesn't increase.
 Health improves.
 Children stay in school longer.
 Domestic violence decreases.
 Mental health improves, at least initially.
 These findings replicate across populations in Finnish cities and Kenyan villages, across American suburbs and Iranian provinces.

 What varies is magnitude.
 Effects are largest where baseline poverty is deepest.
 For example, India's SEWA pilots showed savings tripling and business startups doubling because the transfers represented a third of subsistence income (Standing, 2013).
 Finland's modest employment effects reflected that recipients already had access to generous welfare state benefits.

-Program design matters also enormously.
+Program design also matters enormously.
 SIME/DIME's high benefit reduction rates created strong disincentives, where each dollar earned meant losing 50–80 cents in benefits.
 Modern programs with lower phase-out rates generate different responses.
 GiveDirectly's finding that lump sums outperform monthly payments suggests the intuitive approach (small regular amounts) may be backwards.

 There is still much to be desired in studies of UBI.

 Firstly, I want to see a 2,000 person study where individuals are provisioned from birth to death, over approximately 85 years, and compared to controls.
 Most experiments run 2–3 years.
 Only Alaska provides multi-decade evidence, and it's not a true basic income.
 OpenResearch's fading wellbeing gains raise questions about whether benefits persist or habituate.
-On a personal note, this provides even more motivation to become a billionaire and gift future generations this research.

 Secondly, the optimal design remains uncharacterized.
-What's the right amount? $2,000 USD / month seems right - how do we know for sure?
+What's the right amount? $2,000 USD / month seems right.
+How do we know for sure?
 Also, monthly or lump sum?
 Universal or means-tested?
 Taxed back at what rate?
 Methodological refinement is called for.

 Thirdly, while this is not a blocker to privately-funded research, we need to know what variables must be true for UBI to sustain enough political support to show long-lasting outcomes.
 Mincome was terminated by political change.
 The Child Tax Credit expansion lasted one year.
 Finland didn't extend its experiment.
 Programs require sustained political support that may not survive electoral cycles.